rezabmirzaei/Terraform-Associate-Course/README.md

 * **Collaboration:** Teams can collaborate effectively on infrastructure code using version control, improving communication and knowledge sharing.

-## Challenges of Implementing Infrastructure as Code:
+## Challenges of Implementing Infrastructure as Code

 * **Learning Curve:** Implementing IaC may require a steep learning curve, especially for teams new to automation and coding practices.
 Choosing the right IaC tools and platforms can also be challenging, as there are multiple options available, each with its own strengths and weaknesses.